Iain Couzin: Research

 Couzin's work is aimed at understanding how collective behaviour in animals emerges, using a combination of fieldwork, computer simulations, lab experiments, and mathematical models.
 His work with army ants showed how they move forming traffic lanes that optimizes their movement and avoids congestion.

 His work has been featured on the New York Times, Wall Street Journal, TIME, and BBC news.

+Awards and recognition

+In recognition of his work, he has received several awards including the Searle Scholar Award in 2008, the Mohammed Dahleh Award in 2009, the National Geographic Emerging Explorer Award in 2012, the Scientific Medal of the Zoological Society of London in 2013, the Lagrange Prize in 2019, and most recently the Falling Walls Life Sciences Prize and the Leibniz Prize in 2022.
+He was elected a Fellow of the Royal Society in 2025.